Shovel Knight Dig: Gameplay

-Shovel Knight Dig is a roguelike platform game.
+Shovel Knight Dig is a roguelite platform game.
 Controlling the eponymous adventurer, the player descends down a hole to stop the villainous Drill Knight and his minions, the Hexcavators.
 Shovel Knight can jump, dig horizontally and downwards, attack with his shovel, and bounce upon enemies and objects.
 A playthrough consists of four separate sections, each composed of three procedurally generated levels and a boss fight with one of the Hexcavators.

-As the player progresses between sections, they encounter secret passages, harmful obstacles, and collectable treasure.
+As the player progresses through the levels, they encounter secret passages, harmful obstacles, and collectable treasure.
 Players cannot remain in the same location for too long, or an unstoppable buzzsaw will follow them through the level and kill Shovel Knight upon contact.
 Gameplay is centered around collecting as much treasure as possible to buy useful upgrades at shops, such as increased hit points or limited-use Relics that provide various effects.

 In addition to shops, Shovel Knight can find three golden gears within each level as an optional objective, which give additional heath or a power-up if all are collected.
-Shovel Knight Dig has been frequently conpared to Downwell, as both feature digging down from a vertical perspective, fighting enemies, and collecting treasure.
+Shovel Knight Dig has been frequently compared to Downwell, as both feature digging down from a vertical perspective, fighting enemies, and collecting treasure.
 A permadeath feature causes Shovel Knight to lose all upgrades upon dying, returning the player to the surface with a portion of their collected treasure.
-At the surface, the player may spend the treasure on tickets that allow for Shovel Knight to start at a later section, sets of armor that provide useful benefits, or keys that can be used to unlock specific doors where new Relics can be unlocked.
+At the surface, the player may spend the treasure on a variety of items, including tickets that allow Shovel Knight to start at a later section, sets of armor that provide useful benefits, or keys that can unlock new Relics.